+Medicine Bag: Play Remedies
-Then, give the students bags, boxes or jars to decorate.

-Have them write the activities they brainstormed on small pieces of paper (or stones, or cards; the possibilities are endless).

-Students are making these for themselves, they should not record anything they do not wish to do.

-The students can then mix up the activities in the container, and pull one out at random to do whenever they need a "lift."
+Then, give the students small pouches to decorate with fabric paint.
+Have them write the top 5-10 activities they brainstormed on small smooth stones using thin sharpie markers.
+Remind students that they are making these for themselves, they should not record anything they do not wish to do.
+The students can then mix up the stones in their pouch, and pull one out at random to do whenever they need a "lift."
+As an extension, a small area in the classroom may be used to keep items the students need for the activities they recorded (yoyo's or small toys, bubbles, string for hand-games, etc.).

-It is to the teachers' discretion as to whether these activity containers are a practical and useful thing to keep at school, or whether they should go home with the students.

-When students are having a difficult moment or day, the activities they placed in the jar can be referenced or used.
+When students are having a difficult moment or day, remind them of activities they recorded and invite them to take a moment of "playtime."

-In this activity, children work in small groups to create "silly stories" from mixed up story stones.
-Groups draw characters, places, and things, then mix them up and work together to create a story.
+In this activity, children work in small groups to create short plays from famous works of art.
 This activity reinforces the idea that feeling silly together, and mixing things up creatively, is one way to flourish through play.